 Navigating the landscape of Higher Education can be pretty tricky.
-If you're struggling to get your head around the different terminology, we've put together our handy A-Z to help you find the definitions you're looking for.
+If you're struggling to get your head around the different terminology that's being thrown at you, we've put together a handy A-Z to help you find the definitions you're looking for.

 A